zcc003/learngit/readme.txt

-Vim is version control system
+Git is distributed version control system
-Vim is free soft
+Git is free soft